 Current mitral valve replacement approaches include open heart surgery and minimally invasive cardiac surgery (MICS).

 There are two main types of artificial mitral valve:

 Tissue (bioprosthetic) valves

 Advantages of mitral valve repair over replacement include lower surgical mortality, lower rates of stroke and endocarditis (an infection of the heart's inner lining), equivalent or better long‑term durability, and improved long-term survival.

 When is Mitral Valve Replacement required?

 Whenever possible, mitral valve repair is advised since it preserves your heart valve.
 Surgical repair of a mitral valve may include patching holes in the valve, reconnecting valve flaps (leaflets), separating fused valve leaflets, replacing the valve's support cords, or removing extra valve tissue so that the leaflets can close firmly.
 Surgeons frequently use an artificial ring to tighten or reinforce the ring around a valve (annulus).

+Surgeons may replace your mitral valve if it cannot be repaired.
+Your surgeon will remove the damaged valve and replace it with a mechanical valve or a valve manufactured from cow or pig heart tissue during mitral valve replacement (biological tissue valve).
 Biological tissue valves deteriorate over time and will need to be replaced.
 A catheter operation can be used to put a new valve in a biological tissue replacement valve that has failed.
 To avoid blood clots, people with mechanical valves will need to take blood-thinning drugs for the rest of their lives.